DNA Match Analysis & Family Tree (Advanced Cases) - Priced per case, but typically around $200 per project

 Q. What tools/subscriptions do you have?

-I have Ancestry Pro/All Access with Newspapers.com and Fold3.com memberships, Genealogy Bank, My Heritage, and GEDMatch.
+I have Ancestry Pro/All Access with Newspapers.com and Fold3.com memberships, subscriptions at all the major newspaper banks, and accounts with My Heritage, GEDMatch, 23andMe, and Family Tree DNA.
 I also use AI tools extensively for report writing, research and analysis.

 Q. What do I walk away with at the end of our contract?